 My Heart is Locked for You is 3 1/2" high and 5" in diameter, $50.

 The heart on the lid is imitation gold leaf outlined by acrylic paint.
 The body of the gourd has been stained with leather dye and the whole thing has been sealed with lacquer.
+The lid is fastened down by 4 brass straps.
+I guess you could unscrew the straps to find out what is inside the heart... but then the heart wouldn't be locked any longer.

 And that's the point: My Heart is Locked for You.